 Owners who are trying to escape from any payments are even threatened by the local maintenance companies that they will be prohibited from entering their properties if no payment has been made.
 And here is where we step in and assist apartment owners for solving this unpleasant situation.
 Our practice allows us to have a clear view on the actions needed for preventing unreasonable payments of maintenance fees.

-There are actually two alternative actions to be done in regards to payment of maintenance fee, if an apartment owner is using their own properties for less than 30 days in a year.
+There are actually two alternative actions to be done in regards to payment of maintenance fee if an apartment owner is using their own properties for less than 30 days in a year.
 They could inform in advance the manager of the Condominium that they are not using the property for more than 30 days in the year so respectively they should be excluded from the list of paying owners.
-And if you have already been instructed by the maintenance company to pay annual maintenance fee for the previous years, you can ask the company to refund you with the paid amount.
+And if you have already been instructed by the maintenance company to pay the annual maintenance fee for the previous years, you can ask the company to refund you with the paid amount.

-If the company denies to do so, your option is to lodge then a court claim against the Condominium for refund.
+If the company denies doing so, your option is to lodge then a court claim against the Condominium for a refund.
 According to the local court practice on lawsuits for refund of maintenance on the above condition, even if the fee has been paid in advance for the particular (or the upcoming) year on valid legal reason (a decision by the Condominium), where the apartment owner still has no idea if they will use their own apartment or not, then later, once the year period is over if they meet the legal requirement for less-than-30-days stay, these owners are entitled to claim for refund of the paid maintenance fee.

 This legal right expires in five-year deadline.
 So with the above detailed simple steps, you can cut your expenses for the properties owned in Bulgaria and even get part /or all/ of the amounts already paid back.

-In some cases apartment owners may not be happy with the maintenance provided by the maintenance company; or they just want to amend the payment conditions.
-In our practice in such cases we assist the apartment owners in the complex by organizing and performing a new General Meeting of owners, where new decisions for the maintenance of the complex will be taken to suit best owner’s interests.
+In some cases, apartment owners may not be happy with the maintenance provided by the maintenance company, or they just want to amend the payment conditions.
+In our practice in such cases, we assist the apartment owners in the complex by organizing and performing a new General Meeting of owners, where new decisions for the maintenance of the complex will be taken to suit best owner’s interests.
 Organizing such a meeting of owners is not a simple process as there are strict procedures and deadlines to be followed, but our experience in relation to summoning General Meeting of owners allows them to save time and money, as well to discipline the maintenance companies in their activities.